Home / Academics / Departments / World Languages & Cultures Department

 - Students who place in a language at the 102 level or higher and take a course in the same language in the World Languages and Cultures Department at Bradley University can receive Retroactive Credits.

 Students who studied a foreign language in high school or at another college or university and who wish to continue studying the same language at Bradley University must take a placement test before enrolling in a language course.
 If you have no experience in a language, you do not need to take the placement exam for that language.
-Students must register for coursework at the level of placement or higher in order to receive credit for language coursework.
-Students must complete WL 201 (third semester) in order to qualify for the B. A. degree.
+Students must register for coursework at the level of placement or higher to receive credit for language coursework.
+Students must complete a language requirement to qualify for the B. A. degree.
+Please see the World Languages & Cultures webpage for options.

 Placement Tests